woohdang/Whoodang/README.md

 # About Me:
-:hammer_and_pick: I’m currently a freelancer working to improve my professional profile<br>
+:hammer_and_pick: A freelancer working to improve my professional profile<br>
 :heavy_check_mark: I’m looking to collaborate on Front-End Projects<br>
-🤝 I am looking to help improve technology solutions and create new experiences.<br>
+🤝 I'm looking to help improve technology solutions and create new experiences.<br>
-🌱 I’m currently learning the Career Certified Tech Developer<br>
+🌱 I'm currently studying in the Certified Technical Developer Program.<br>
 ⚡ Fun fact: I'm a melomaniac